Armillaria

-Armillaria is a genus of fungi that includes the A. mellea species known as honey fungi that live on trees and woody shrubs.
+Armillaria is a genus of fungi that includes the A. mellea species ('honey fungus') that live on trees and woody shrubs.
 It includes about 10 species formerly categorized summarily as A. mellea.
-Armillarias are long-lived and form the largest living fungi in the world.
-The largest known organism (of the species Armillaria ostoyae) covers more than 3.4 sqmi in Oregon's Malheur National Forest and is estimated to be 2,500 years old.
-Some species of Armillaria display bioluminescence, resulting in foxfire.
+Armillaria sp. are long-lived and form the largest living fungi in the world.
+The largest known specimen (an A. ostoyae) covers more than 3.4 sqmi in Oregon and is estimated to be 2,500 years old.
+Some species of Armillaria display bioluminescence.

 Armillaria can be a destructive forest pathogen.
-It causes "white rot" root disease (see Plant pathology section) of forests, which distinguishes it from Tricholoma, a mycorrhizal (non-parasitic) genus.
-Because Armillaria is a facultative saprophyte, it also feeds on dead plant material, allowing it to kill its host, unlike parasites that must moderate their growth to avoid host death.
+It causes "white rot" root disease.
+As it feeds on dead plant material, it can kill its host with little negative effect to itself.